app-sre/deployment-validation-operator/docs/new-releases.md

 3. Publish new DVO release to Operator-Hub

     - OperatorHub Repository for DVO - [DVO OLM](https://github.com/k8s-operatorhub/community-operators/tree/main/operators/deployment-validation-operator)
-    - Edit deployment-validation-operator.package.yaml to reflect the new release

-    ```yaml
-    # RELEASE VERSION == 0.2.0, 0.2.1, etc.

-    * channels.currentCSV: deployment-validation-operator.v<RELEASE VERSION>
-    ```

-    - As a shortcut, you may choose to copy+paste the most recent already-existing DVO version directory (ex.
+    - Copy and Paste the pre-existing DVO version directory (ex.
 0.2.0, 0.2.1) and change the name of the directory to reflect the new release version
     - Modify the clusterserviceversion file's name within the directory to reflect the new release version

     ```yaml